SuperTuxii/WolfBugs/README.md

 - `/combattracker remove all <targets> <entityToRemove>` (Removes all entries by the given entity in the combat trackers of the given targets.
 Returns the amount of entries that got removed)
 - `/combattracker clear <targets> `(Clears the combat trackers of the given targets.
 Returns the amount of combat trackers that got cleared)

+**Make sure that any entity used in this command has to be a LivingEntity, otherwise the command will throw an error and will not run!**

 ### Adds a new Command `/modlist` (requires `MOD` tag):

 - `/modlist show <target> [<fullList>]` (Shows the ModList for the given target.
 If fullList is true, the full ModList will be outputted, otherwise all whitelisted mods will be filtered out (default is `false`))